2003 Elite League speedway season: Season summary

-In 2003, the league decreased to eight teams, after the King's Lynn dropped to the Premier League and reverted back to their traditional name of Stars.
+In 2003, the league decreased to eight teams, after the King's Lynn dropped to the Premier League and reverted to their traditional name of Stars.
 They also lost the promotion of Nigel Wagstaff, who took over at Oxford, which resulted in he name Cheetahs replaced with the Silver Machine name from King's Lynn.
 King's Lynn's leading riders Nicki Pedersen and Sebastian Ułamek also switched to Oxford.
 Freddie Eriksson went to Ipswich.
 Oxford also brought in former World Champion Greg Hancock from Coventry but lost Leigh Adams and Lukáš Dryml to Poole.

 Poole's decision to recruit Adams and Dryml was instrumental because they went on to claim the title.
 Adams finished top of the league averages and he was backed up by their five time World Champion Tony Rickardsson and the vastly improved form of Magnus Zetterström.
 Poole went on to complete the double by winning the Knockout Cup.